STATUE & WINDOW GUIDE -

 the Constitution-Tribune Feature Article 03/31/17 >>

-March 12 marks our last
+March 12 marked our last

 Masses in the church before work by Conrad Schmitt